Delhi Sultanate: Lodi dynasty (1451–1526)

 After Bahlul Lodi died, his son Nizam Khan assumed power, renamed himself Sikandar Lodi and ruled from 1489 to 1517.
 One of the better-known rulers of the dynasty, Sikandar Lodi expelled his brother Barbak Shah from Jaunpur, installed his son Jalal Khan as the ruler, then proceeded east to make claims on Bihar.
 The Muslim governors of Bihar agreed to pay tribute and taxes but operated independently of the Delhi Sultanate.
 Sikandar Lodi led a campaign of destruction of temples, particularly around Mathura.
-He also moved his capital and court from Delhi to Agra, an ancient Hindu city that had been destroyed during the plunder and attacks of the early Delhi Sultanate period.
+He also moved his capital and court from Delhi to Agra.
 Sikandar thus erected buildings with Indo-Islamic architecture in Agra during his rule, and the growth of Agra continued during the Mughal Empire, after the end of the Delhi Sultanate.

 Sikandar Lodi died a natural death in 1517, and his second son Ibrahim Lodi assumed power.
 Ibrahim did not enjoy the support of Afghan and Persian nobles or regional chiefs.
 Ibrahim attacked and killed his elder brother Jalal Khan, who was installed as the governor of Jaunpur by his father and had the support of the amirs and chiefs.
-Ibrahim Lodi was unable to consolidate his power, and after Jalal Khan's death, the governor of Punjab, Daulat Khan Lodi, reached out to the Mughal Babur and invited him to attack the Delhi Sultanate.
-Babur defeated and killed Ibrahim Lodi in the Battle of Panipat in 1526.
+Ibrahim Lodi was unable to consolidate his power, and after Jalal Khan's death, the governor of Lahore, Daulat Khan Lodi, reached out to the Mughal Babur and invited him to attack the Delhi Sultanate.
+Babur defeated and killed Ibrahim Lodi in the battle of Panipat in 1526.
 The death of Ibrahim Lodi ended the Delhi Sultanate, and the Mughal Empire replaced it.